A quick guide to viewing and reviewing documents

 - Upload Supplementary Files

-To access the new document-centric functionality, including the new viewer and markup tools – click the Document Number link for any of the documents displayed on the List Mode screen.
+To access the document-centric functionality, including the viewer and markup tools – click the Document Number link for any of the documents displayed on the List Mode screen.

 This takes you to the Doc Mode screen where you can review your documents in detail, one at a time.